 The PHY indicates the state of the primary channel and other channels (if any) via the PHY-CCA.indication

 primitive (see 22.3.19.5 (CCA sensitivity) and 7.3.5.11 (PHY-CCA.indication)).
 Note that under some circumstances, the MAC uses the value of the PHY-CCA.indication primitive before (and if) issuing the PHYTXSTART.request primitive.
-Transmission of the PPDU shall be initiated by the PLCP after receiving the
+Transmission of the PPDU shall be initiated by the PHY after receiving the

 PHYTXSTART.request(TXVECTOR) primitive.
 The TXVECTOR elements for the PHY-TXSTART.request